Share our pain...

 Profile Artist (Photography, video, physical expression)

-PDeaf.
+Deaf.
 Born in Nagasaki Prefecture and currently residing in Kyoto City.
 She was awakened to physical expression after appearing in the film “LISTEN.”
 She has been involved in physical expression activities that connect with her sensitivity and identity as a deaf person through video, photography, and stage performances.
 Themes covered include love, deaf elderly, music, boundaries, emotions, liberation, body lines, and women.

 CAREER: Collaborator and performer in the film “LISTEN” (2016), co-directed by Eri Makihara and DAKEI.
 Collaborator and performer in Yuske Taninaka’s stage production “Kuki kimagure” (Air Whimsy) (2023).
 Directed, produced, and performed in the short film “Watashitachi ni tsuite” (About Us) (2023).
 Winner of the Grand Prize at the 20th Sagano Deaf Movie Festival.